James Pearce is head of open source at Facebook and provided his thoughts on DevNation:

 I’m excited to finally talk about Facebook’s recent open source efforts

 Interacting with open source folks from other companies – I have so much still to learn

 What sessions are you looking forward to attend?

 Sessions involving reactive stuff like Vert.x, jQuery, Twitter, Square, and other fun open source stuff

-More about DevNation: DevNation 2014, was our inaugural open source, polyglot conference for application developers and maintainers.
-Learn about DevNation and view its many recorded sessions here.
-DevNation 2016 will be in San Francisco, USA, the week of June 28.
+More about DevNation: DevNation 2014 was our inaugural open source, polyglot conference for application developers and maintainers.
+View some of the DevNation 2015 session recordings here.
+DevNation 2016 will be in San Francisco, USA, the week of June 26.
 Be sure to follow its status on www.devnation.org.

 Join Red Hat Developers, a developer program for you to share, learn, and code faster – and get access to Red Hat software for your development.
 The developer program and software are both free!